 A hard shell helmet, like the Black Diamond Half Dome, offers better durability at a lower price compared to a soft shell helmet.
 The drawbacks are that they are heavier, offer less protection on the sides, and often aren’t as stylish as their soft-shell counterparts.

 These helmets are great for belaying or climbing below other groups on multi-pitch climbs as they offer excellent protection against rock fall.
 Unfortunately, they tend to not be as good as protecting a climber’s head during a fall where they are more likely to impact the sides and back of the head.

 The hard-shell Black Diamond Half Dome.

-A soft-shell helmet, such as the Kong Leef, is made from polycarbonate and serves as a lightweight shield that provides good all-over coverage to the head.
+A soft-shell helmet, such as the Trango Halo is made from polycarbonate and serves as a lightweight shield that provides good all-over coverage to the head.
 In addition to being lightweight, they tend to be well-ventilated, which helps keep your head cool on those intense send attempts.

 The drawbacks are that they are more expensive and less durable than a hard-shell helmet.
 Because of the way they are designed, manufacturers recommend that they be retired immediately upon any impact that causes deformation in the helmet.

 It’s important that your helmet is comfortable, otherwise you won’t wear it!
 Climbing helmets tend to be quite adjustable so you shouldn’t have too much trouble finding one that fits your head, no matter how strangely it might be shaped.